Название компании

 - Abbreviations used: List of abbreviations and their explanations.

-- Procedure for assessing knowledge of SOP and admitting personnel to independent work: Methods for checking employees’ knowledge and criteria for their admission to perform tasks.
+- Algorithm or flowchart: A visual representation of the process in the form of a diagram. - Procedure for assessing knowledge of SOPs and admitting personnel to independent work: Methods for testing employees' knowledge and criteria for their admission to perform tasks.

 - titles;